Welcome to the Brown Family Medicine Residency!

 With nearly 500 graduates, we have been preparing residents to provide full-spectrum care to underserved populations since 1975.
 Our innovative curriculum trains residents to develop the broad clinical, teaching and procedural skill set essential to providing comprehensive, evidence based care.

 Our core teaching practice, the Family Care Center in Pawtucket, RI, is a safety-net clinic for over 10,000 patients.
 This resident-faculty Patient-Centered Medical Home includes integrated behavioral health services, a Medical Legal Partnership, as well as, orthopedics, dermatology and reproductive health procedural clinics.
-Future plans include adding a transgender clinic and more robust opiate addiction services.
+We have recently added a transgender clinic and a medication-assisted treatment (MAT) clinic.

 Our engaged and nurturing faculty have a variety of interests including global health, maternal child health, reproductive health, population health, sports medicine and research.
-We invite you to explore our web site and learn more about our community.
+As a department, we are strongly committed to training residents who reflect the community we serve.
+We invite you to explore our web site and learn more about our program.

 Fadya El Rayess, MD, MPH